 Typographic nominative determinism, captured through my windscreen yesterday afternoon.
+I simply had to stop my drive home and pull up behind this coach.
 The coach company’s website gives us another blast of the great Cooper Black, this time in the Roman, backed up with a little Brush Script.
 Oooh Mr Designer, you are truly spoiling us.

 Circumstances meant that, unfortunately, the day that Test cricket came to Ireland I was on a ferry from Dublin to Holyhead.
 Otherwise, I would certainly have made an effort to get a ticket.
 Although it’s a minor sport over here, those who play it are really dedicated to the game.

 In an article in the Irish Times, Niall O’Brien describes how the players of his generation ‘fell in love with Test cricket while watching it on the BBC in those long summers of our childhoods.’
 How great it was that during the match his brother Kevin should become the first Irishman to score a Test century.

 In fact, the first day was washed out and not a ball was bowled.
 Typical cricket, you might say.
 So the match actually started on the Saturday, and it was a time for much emotion.
 In a lovely piece in the Observer published on the Sunday, Andy Bull wrote: